Tamaraalrashed/reading-notes/README.md

 -  **Don’t** avoid ***CHALLENGES***.
 -  **Success** of the others is inspiring and motivating me.

-> Today I used one of the reminders,[Shady's intelligence](https://github.com/shadykh) intelligence helped me a lot, many thanks Shady 😊
+> Today I used one of the reminders,[Shady's intelligence](https://github.com/shadykh) helped me a lot, many thanks Shady 😊

 ***